ABOUT US

 OUR MISSION

 We exist through the goodwill of the artistic community and warmly welcome any Artist or collector who wishes to be part of this initiative to consider donating artwork.
-We plan to raise future funds through art sales and events.

 Art Aid Ukraine launched with a major event in London’s iconic venue the Boiler House.
 Contributing Artists include Bran Symondson, Dangerous Minds Artists, Tacita Dean, Jean Jullien, Frances Aviva Blane, Valerie Wiffen, Robyn Ward, Roelof Uys, Liz Fritsch, Nicole Farhi, David Leach, Jason Wason, Gregory Tingay, Michel Francois, Karl Owen, Juliya Dan, Barry Martin, Sue Davis, Lennie Lee, Matt Small, Victoria Topping, Lenkiewicz Foundation, Dan Mitchell, Bridget Leaman, Tom Merrifield, Jill Furmanovsky, Soulla Petrou, among 50 other established creatives.